-Issue Type
+Issue Type Number of Substantiated Reports

-Working Conditions and Respect in th Workplace
+Working Conditions and Respect in the Workplace 97

-Business Ethics Practices
+Business Ethics Practices 41

-Theft, Abuse and Misuse of Assets
+Theft, Abuse and Misuse of Assets 1

-Investigation reports regarding irregular transactions under TRY 10,000 within the purview of the Loss Prevention Department are also entered into the central incident registry system, where ethics reports are managed.
+^{} Investigation reports regarding irregular transactions under TRY 10,000 within the purview of the Loss Prevention Department are also entered into the central incident registry system, where ethics reports are managed.
 The number of such reports is not included in the total number of ethics reports.